cvs-health/coldstart/README.md

 <div style="text-align:center"><img src="examples/coldstart_flow.png" /></div>

 Coldstart is meant to be a "Goldilocks" solution that sits somewhere between a collection of version-controlled queries and a full-fledged feature store.
-If you're making batch predictions that do not require ultra-low latency guarantees or if you're not taking full advantage of the warehouse’s available computing resources (i.e., waiting for queries dozens of queries to run one-by-one), then this package might be perfect for you.
+If you're making batch predictions that do not require ultra-low latency guarantees or if you're not taking full advantage of the warehouse’s available computing resources (i.e., waiting for queries dozens of queries to run one-by-one), then this package might be perfect for you!

-Coldstart embraces a code that writes code mindset by exposing a powerful class (`FeatureFactory`) that retrieves data from various user-defined domains by establishing 1:1 or 1:M relationships with peer-reviewed queries that are templated at runtime based on user input and executed concurrently in one or many batches.
-The output comes in the form of a single wide dataframe that can be held in memory (i.e., pandas) or on disk (i.e., dask) and then fed directly into a feature engineering/modeling pipeline (e.g., sklearn).
-Row-level observations are identifiable through the use of composite indexes that have two parts to them: an entity component and a temporal component, which satisfy most tabular supervised ML use cases.
-When it's time to move from development to production, a user can "freeze" the queries that they will be using in their prediction pipeline.

 ## Documentation